JPatMoss/docxTranslator/readme.md

 ## Requirements

-Visit `https://pandoc.org/installing.html` and download the installer for windows.

-or
+1) Pandoc

-`choco install pandoc` with elevated an elevated console so PATH is written.
+Visit `https://pandoc.org/installing.html` and download the installer for windows. or `choco install pandoc` with elevated an elevated console so PATH is written.

+2) Create or log in to GCP and create a project for [Goolge Translate Services](https://console.cloud.google.com/apis/library/translate.googleapis.com)

+3) Add the API to the project

+4) Add the project ID to your .env as `GOOGLE_PROJECT_ID`

 ## Running the translator
 ```